Why use OpenPGP?

 How do you automate PGP encryption and decryption?

-PGP encryption is often handled by complex command line applications, which can be confusing and hard to remember.
-Diplomat MFT enables simple point-and-click encryption, decryption, signing, and verification with an intuitive interface.
+PGP encryption is often handled by complex command line applications, which can be confusing and hard to remember, resulting in complex and fragile scripted solutions.
+As a part of the secure managed file transfer process, Diplomat MFT serves as a simple PGP encryption solution that enables automated no-code encryption, decryption, signing, and verification with an intuitive interface.

 How do I set up PGP encryption?

 To set up PGP, you need to generate your own Key Pair, which consists of both a public key and private key component.
 You keep the private key to yourself, while the public key you can deliver to anyone who wishes to send data encrypted for only you.
 If you wish to encrypt data for a given recipient, such that they are the only ones who can read it, you will need their public key.
-Diplomat MFT provides an intuitive user interface to create, import, and export PGP keypairs and public keys.
+Diplomat MFT provides an intuitive user interface to create, import, and export PGP keypairs and public keys, combining powerful PGP encryption with simplicity and ease of use.

 Can I decrypt PGP with GPG?